STAND. COM. REP. NO. 1347

 State of Hawaii

-Your Committee on Labor, Culture and the Arts, to which was referred H.B.
-No. 845, H.D.
-1, entitled:
+Your Committee on Ways and Means, to which was referred H.B.
+No. 909, H.D.
+2, entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Labor, Culture and the Arts that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 845, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 845, H.D.
-1, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 909, H.D.
+2, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
+No. 909, H.D.
+2, S.D.
+1.